Trans(gender) Student Policy Related to Gender Identity/Expression

 Having a "sex" category on forms that is limited to "Male" and "Female" makes trans* students feel disregarded, and with no means to identify themselves, they remain invisible to administrators and their needs continue to be overlooked.
 With these concerns in mind, most college departments have added an open-ended “gender” question to provide students the opportunity to more accurately express themselves across the gender spectrum/continuum.

 Directories & Identification

-Once you complete a Change of Name Form with the Registrar’s Office and it is approved, you may contact the Office of Information Technology Service Desk (firstname.lastname@example.org) to request an update to your email display name with your preferred name.
+Once you complete a Change of Name Form with the Registrar’s Office and it is approved, you may contact the Information Technology Service Desk (firstname.lastname@example.org) to request an update to your email display name with your preferred name.
 Please note that your actual username (email@example.com) always remains the same from the initial creation, typically from your original legal name.
-You can request this change by contacting the OIT Service desk directly at 401 454-6767 or emailing (firstname.lastname@example.org).
+You can request this change by contacting IT Service desk directly at 401 454-6767 or emailing (firstname.lastname@example.org).